userapp-io/userapp-angular/README.md

 See [example/](https://github.com/userapp-io/userapp-angular/tree/master/example) for a demo app based on [angular-seed](https://github.com/angular/angular-seed).

+## Back-end

+To connect your AngularJS app to a back-end API, perform the AJAX requests on the same domain.
+And then on the back-end, get the cookie `ua_session_token` and use UserApp's [token.heartbeat()](https://app.userapp.io/#/docs/token/#heartbeat) or [user.get()](https://app.userapp.io/#/docs/user/#get) to verify that the user is authenticated.
+The result should then be cached to reduce round-trips to UserApp.

 ## Help

 Contact us via email at support@userapp.io or visit our [support center](https://help.userapp.io).
+You can also see the [UserApp documentation](https://app.userapp.io/#/docs/) for more information.

 ## License